Winner (Jamie Foxx song)

-"Winner" is the first single from American singer/actor Jamie Foxx's fourth studio album Best Night of My Life, released for digital download on April 6, 2010 through J Records.
+"Winner" is the first single from American singer and actor Jamie Foxx's fourth studio album Best Night of My Life, released for digital download on April 6, 2010 through J Records.
 It features American singer Justin Timberlake and rapper T.I.
 Foxx told George Lopez about Timberlake's contribution: "I got him on the track—'cause he wasn't gonna get on the track—I just literally said, 'Man, my people suffered for 500 years.
 You owe me this.'"
-It was also the official theme song of the 2010 NBA Playoffs for NBA on TNT and NBA TV.